 2 Maccabees 13

 Antiochus Eupator, accompanied by Lysias and Menelaus, marched against Judea with a large army, but Menelaus was thrown to his death in a pile of ashes for his treachery.
 Antiochus then intensified his persecution of the Jews, prompting Judas to instruct the people to pray and prepare for battle.
-Judas led a successful nighttime attack on the king's camp, killing 4,000 men and causing widespread fear.
-The king attempted to take the fortified garrison of Bethzur but was repelled, and later, after learning of a rebellion in Antioch, he begged the Jews for peace, swore to uphold justice, and offered sacrifices at the temple.
+Judas led a successful nighttime attack on the king's camp, killing 4,000 men and causing the king to retreat.
+Antiochus later attempted to take the fortified garrison of Bethzur but was repelled, and after learning of a rebellion in Antioch, he begged the Jews for peace and made concessions, including appointing Judas as commander and leader.